47degrees/arrow-intro/deck/README.md

 ## @instance

-For those 3rd party data types not following conventions we can also generate the implicit machinery for discovery
+KΛTEGORY can also derive implicit discovery for manual instances

 ```kotlin
 @instance(Either::class)